I386: 80386SL

 The 80386SL was introduced as a power-efficient version for laptop computers.
 The processor offered several power-management options (e.g. SMM), as well as different "sleep" modes to conserve battery power.
 It also contained support for an external cache of 16 to 64 KB.
 The extra functions and circuit implementation techniques caused this variant to have over 3 times as many transistors as the i386DX.
 The i386SL was first available at 20 MHz clock speed, with the 25 MHz model later added.
 With this system, it reduced up to 40% foot space than the Intel386 SX system.
 That translate to lighter and more portable cost-effective system.

 Dave Vannier, the chief architect designed this microprocessor.
 It took them two years to complete this design since it uses the existing 386 architecture to implement.
 That assist with advanced computer-aided design tools which includes a complete simulation of system board.
 This die contains the 386 CPU core, AT Bus Controller, Memory Controller, Internal Bus Controller, Cache Control Logic along with Cache Tag SRAM and Clock.
 This CPU contains 855,000 transistors using one-micron CHMOS IV technology.
-It was available for USD $176 in 1,000 unit in quantities.
-The 25-MHz version was available in samples for USD $189 in 1,000-piece quantities, that version was finally made available in production by the end of 1991.
-It supports up to 32 Megabytes of physical address space.
-There was a 20-MHz cacheless version of Intel386 SL microprocessor, at the press time samples of this version were available for USD $101 in 1,000-piece quantities.
+It was available for $176 in 1,000 unit in quantities.
+The 25-MHz version was available in samples for $189 in 1,000-piece quantities, that version was finally made available in production by the end of 1991.
+It supports up to 32 MB of physical address space.
+There was a 20-MHz cacheless version of Intel386 SL microprocessor, at the press time samples of this version were available for $101 in 1,000-piece quantities.
 There were low-voltage 20-Mhz version and cacheless 16- and 20-Mhz version microprocessors.
 These low voltage uses 3.3 Volts to supplied them and they do support full static mode as well.
-They were available for USD $94, $48 and $78 respectively in 1,000 pieces quantities.
+They were available for $94, $48, and $78 respectively in 1,000 pieces quantities.